 Overall, the Affordable Care Act has had a positive impact on U.S healthcare: when looking at factors such as quality, affordability, and the rate of the uninsured, the ACA has done its job.
 More Americans are insured, and it’s overall cheaper.
 However, it’s not perfect.
 People in higher income brackets pay more for insurance, and healthcare costs are still going up.

-Public opinion holds much sway in a law’s success: If there was ever an indicator of the effect of public opinion on law, it’s the controversy around the ACA.
-The ACA could—and should do more for Americans, but because partisanship determines the views for many people, the progress of the ACA has been slow.
-Perhaps Jonathan Grubber, MIT professor and key architect of the ACA says it the best:
+Public opinion holds much sway in a law’s success: If there was ever an indicator of the effect of public opinion on the law, it’s the controversy around the ACA.
+The ACA could—and should do more for Americans, but because partisanship determines the views of many people, the progress of the ACA has been slow.
+Perhaps Jonathan Grubber, MIT professor and the key architect of the ACA says it the best:

 “…”the most unexpected developments since 2014 is the ongoing opposition to the ACA on both the right and the left, and the vitriolic tone that it continues to take in both public debates and personal attacks.
-The ACA is now the established law of the land, and given its enormous and ongoing impact on the U.S. health care system, it is not going away.
+The ACA is now the established law of the land, and given its enormous and ongoing impact on the U.S. healthcare system, it is not going away.
 Yet the discussion has not followed the natural evolution to a mature consideration of pros, cons and possible reforms.
 Rather, it continues to be dominated by ideological position pieces that either propagate misinformation or hold the law to an impossible standard of idealized health care.”

 The ACA has set the foundation for huge changes in U.S healthcare delivery: More Americans are now insured in America—millions more.
 With the way healthcare is managed in the U.S, the current delivery model will be able to handle the increased participation.
 It will merely balloon costs and spending for both provider and patient.
 The ACA has set into motion a trend towards reducing the costs of healthcare and increasing the quality of care; we find that in MACRA.
 As Andy Slavitt, acting administrator of the Centers of Medicaid and Medicare Services notes, “MACRA is the burning platform for progress in care delivery, just as the ACA was in health care coverage.
 Together, we can make the system radically better.”
 Present- and post-ACA healthcare has seen a transition towards value-based healthcare for the maximal amount of people.